About CENELEC

 Mr Giuseppe Molina is the Managing Director of CEI, Italy’s National Electrotechnical Committee, since 2020.
 Before that, he was at ENEL Group, Italy’s leading electricity and gas provider, where he held different management positions in his 25-year career: among his different roles, he was responsible for a series of power generation plants in Italy, CEO at ENEL Produzione (2014-2017), Head of the Brindisi Project (2017-2018) and Head of Components and Materials Quality.
 He has also extensive experience in business associations, having been appointed to a variety of Boards of Directors or Councils.

 Mr Molina holds a Master’s degree in Electrotechnical Engineering from Politecnico di Torino.
-He was elected as CENELEC Board Member for a two-year mandate starting in January 2022.
+He was elected as CENELEC Board Member since January 2022.

 Ingars Pilmanis, Latvia

 Mr Ingars Pilmanis has been the Head of Latvian Standard (LVS) since 2008, first as Director and now Board Member.
 Mr Ingars Pilmanis holds a Master degree in Business Administration and Information Systems from the University of Latvia, and has given lectures for a number of years in the Riga Technical University on quality infrastructure and assurance.
 Before moving to LVS, he held numerous responsibilities in the Ministry of Economics of the Republic of Latvia.
 At different times, as Director of the Department he was in charge of policy in the field of standardization, accreditation metrology as well as construction worked with approximation of national legislation with the EU in field of free movement of goods.
 He was also the President of the Latvian Quality Association.
-He was re-elected as CENELEC Board Member for an additional two-year mandate starting in January 2023.
+He has been CENELEC Board Member since 2021.

 Oscar Querol, Spain

 Óscar Querol is the Technical Manager at the Spanish Electrical Equipment Installation Manufacturers Association, AFME, since 2007, and the Secretary General of CECAPI, the European Electrical Equipment Installation Manufacturers Association, since 2016.
 Mr Querol is an expert advisor in standardization, conformity assessment, legislation and market surveillance for the electrotechnical sector.
 He is a member of the UNE Managing Directors Board since 2007 and, since 2018, he also serves as the President of the UNE Electrotechnical Commission.
 Furthermore, he is serving a second mandate (2021-2023) in the IEC Standardization Management Board (SMB) representing UNE.
 Throughout his career, Mr Querol has been involved in standardization activities since 2000, when he joined AFME and acted as secretary of many sectorial Technical Committees (TCs) at national level (UNE) and participated as Spanish representative and expert in the mirroring CENELEC and IEC TCs.
 An electrical engineer by training, Mr Querol also obtained a Program for Managing Director by IESE Business University of Navarra.
-Mr Querol was elected as a CENELEC Board Member at the end of 2022 and took up his role in January 2023.
+Mr Querol has been serving as a CENELEC’s Board Member since January 2023.

 Amanda Richardson, United Kingdom